 Luckily, two amazing Cast Members got me home safely.
 A wonderful CM inside BoardWalk called up a private bus for me, and the bus driver, who was supposed to take me to Disney Springs so I could catch a bus back to Pop, just took me straight to Pop.

 The bus read “Magical Moment” on its destination screen on the front, and it was a magical moment for sure.

 However, I don’t want to take advantage of kind Cast Members.
 In the future, I’ll remember to check transportation times via My Disney Experience and plan accordingly.

 Frequently Asked Questions about My Disney Experience

-My Disney Experience does a lot of things—and more is coming by the end of 2021.
+My Disney Experience does a lot of things.
 It’s totally reasonable to feel overwhelmed.
 That’s why we’re here (and the Cast Members via Chat, don’t forget!).

 We’ve compiled a list of some of the most frequently asked questions regarding My Disney Experience.
 See if we can answer yours.